gostevedore/gostevedore.github.io/content/en/docs/reference-guide/images-tree/_index.md

 The _images-tree_ is a data structure that contains the definitions of the images, as well as the relationships between them.
 It is defined in a [YAML](https://en.wikipedia.org/wiki/YAML) format containing a main key named `images`, which is a map of maps data structure.

 Under the `images` block, you place all the image names, and each image’s name is a first-level key.
-For each image name, you have to define a second level of keys that identifies the image versions, with the value of each version being the [image definition]({{<ref "/docs/reference-guide/image/">}}) for that specific name and version.
+For each image name, you have to define a second level of keys that identifies the image versions.
+The value of each version is the [image definition]({{<ref "/docs/reference-guide/image/">}}) for that specific name and version.

 Note that in case an image name or image version contains a `.` (_dot_), you must quote it to avoid the YAML parser failing.
 This is a common issue that can be easily solved by wrapping the name or version in quotes.

-Images can be related to each other, and these relationships are defined using their name and version in the [image definition]({{<ref "/docs/reference-guide/image/">}}).
+Images can be related to each other, and these relationships are defined using their name and version.
+The relationships can be established from the image to its parents or its children.
 The [images reference guide]({{<ref "/docs/reference-guide/image/">}}) provides more information about how to set the images’ relationship.

 To know which images can be built, Stevedore searches for the _images-tree_ in the file specified on the [images_tree]({{< ref "/docs/getting-started/configuration/#images_tree" >}}) configuration parameter, or in a directory specified by the same parameter.
 In the latter case, Stevedore loads the image definitions found within all the files in the directory.

-Finally, Stevedore's [build]({{<ref "/docs/reference-guide/cli/#build">}}) command can be used to build images in the _images-tree_, including their descendants.

 ## Example
 The following example specifies an _images-tree_ that provides multiple image definitions for the _busybox_, _php-fpm_, _php-cli_ and _my-app_ images.